OptimisticPeach/restor/readme.md

 3. Passed to the `StorageUnit as dyn Unit`
 4. Try to downcast as either a `T` or a `Vec<T>`
 5. Put into its own place in the storage or in a `Vec`

-## What's coming up:
-- A passthrough hasher to avoid the unnecessary hashing of the `TypeId`